 24. Super Bowl Party

 Sell tickets to a Super Bowl screening.
 You can even create your very own “Super Bowl commercial,” and use it to promote your event and fundraising campaign.

 When the holidays pass along with the largest giving time of the year, many will still be left with an unrelenting winter chill.
 Arrange a heartwarming Valentine’s day experience by partnering with a local restaurant and selling tickets to a romantic set course menu.

 Physical events can be a lucrative way to raise money and awareness for your cause during the holidays.
 When you couple your winter fundraising ideas with fundraising software, you open them up to your entire supporter base beyond your geographic area.
-Want to learn more about how fundraising software can broaden the reach of your event?
-Start a chat with a Classy representative below.
+Check out our other fundraising ideas for more inspiration, or if you want to learn more about how fundraising software can broaden the reach of your event, start a chat with a Classy representative below.